Arthus reaction

 In immunology, the Arthus reaction (/ˌɑrˈtjuːs/) is a type of local type III hypersensitivity reaction.
 Type III hypersensitivity reactions are immune complex-mediated, and involve the deposition of antigen/antibody complexes mainly in the vascular walls, serosa (pleura, pericardium, synovium), and glomeruli.
-This reaction is usually encountered in experimental settings following the injection of antigens.
+This reaction is usually encountered in experimental settings following the injection of antigens that an animal has already developed antibodies against.
+It rarely happens in humans.

 History

 The Arthus reaction was discovered by Nicolas Maurice Arthus in 1903.
 Arthus repeatedly injected horse serum subcutaneously into rabbits.
 After four injections, he found that there was edema and that the serum was absorbed slowly.
-Further injections eventually led to gangrene.
+Further injections resulted in stronger reactions with faster onset: the fifth resulted in a longer-lasting edema and more severe infiltration, the sixth the formation of a sterile thick white mass that lasted weeks, and on the seventh a rapid reddening followed by blanching and drying, ending with a gangrenous plaque.
+The rest of the animal remained healthy.

 Process

 The Arthus reaction involves the in situ formation of antigen/antibody complexes after the intradermal injection of an antigen.
 If the individual has circulating antibody either from passive immunity or because of prior encounter with the antigen, an Arthus reaction may occur.
 Typical of most mechanisms of the type III hypersensitivity, Arthus manifests as local vasculitis due to deposition of IgG-based immune complexes in dermal blood vessels.
 The pathogenesis of the Arthus reaction is often erroneously described to be the result of complement activation, which subsequently results in neutrophil infiltration along with the other hallmarks of inflammation.
 However, complement in and of itself likely has a minor role in the actual process of the Arthus reaction and other type III hypersensitivities.
 Specifically, mice lacking the common gamma chain subunit of the Fc receptors that is required for signaling by CD64 (FcγRI) and CD16A (FcγRIIIA) as well as FcεRI have a drastic reduction in their Arthus reaction severity.
 Furthermore, mice with intact Fc signaling whose complement is depleted through the use of cobra venom have only a minor reduction in their Arthus reaction scores.
 The reaction as a whole is driven by mast cell degranulation.
 Subsequent investigation demonstrated that complement, specifically the anaphylatoxin C5a, can drive the Arthus reaction indirectly because the resultant signaling alters the ratio of activating to inhibitory Fc receptors on effector cells.

-Further aggregation of immune complex-related processes induce a local fibrinoid necrosis with ischemia-aggravating thrombosis in the tissue vessel walls.
-The end result is a localized area of redness and induration that typically lasts a day or so.
+The vasculitis caused by the immune process renders the blood vessels leaky and fragile, which leads to the edema, induration, erythema, and petechiae.
+The vessels may develop fibrinoid necrosis and clots, which reduces blood flow (local ischemi), leading to central blanching, even rarely tissue necrosis.

+Most symptoms begin 2-12 h after antigen exposure and gradually develop over a few overs.
+Most cases last a day or so, and almost all resolve with in one week without sequelae.